A Guide on When To Harvest Butternut Squash

 The process above is called curing, and even if the steps are easy, some amendments should be made.

-You should know that butternut squashes ripened in this way will probably rot earlier than the squashes that are harvested fully ripe.
+You should know that butternut squash ripened in this way will probably rot earlier than the squashes that are harvested fully ripe.
 For this reason, you should consume these squashes as quickly as possible.

 On the other hand, the maturation period will not improve the flavor of the squashes.
 They will be less sweet and less flavored, so more appropriate for salty dishes.